As a civilian, John Baskeyfield spent his time as a butcher, but during the Battle of Arnhem, he turned his skills to a different type of killing.

 Baskeyfield’s guns covered the northern side of the T-junction which he was defending.
 It was also the most likely route the Germans would take.
 On his flank was another anti-tank weapon, commanded by Lance-Sergeant Mansell.

 In the first German assault, the Victoria Cross winner and his crew destroyed two tanks and one self-propelled gun.
-In a show of steel that demonstrates his desire, nerve, and calm head under enemy fire, Baskeyfield allowed German armor to come within 100 yards before allowing his men to fire.
+In a show of steel that demonstrates his desire, nerve, and calm head under enemy fire, Baskeyfield allowed German armour to come within 100 yards before allowing his men to fire.

 Paratroopers from the 11th Battalion were stationed in houses close by, and they dealt with enemy infantry.

-During his valiant defense, Baskeyfield was struck down injured, and his crew all lay dead around him.
+During his valiant defence, Baskeyfield was struck down injured, and his crew all lay dead around him.
 However, the gunner would not allow his own evacuation and continued to pour fire onto the advancing German units.

 This was no problem for the fearless youngster, who simply crawled to the second gun – whose crew also lay dead – and carried on with the job.
 With it, he destroyed one self-propelled gun in just two rounds but was killed shortly afterward, when a tank fired on his position.